Hired Guns: Gameplay

 The game uses a system of four simultaneous Dungeon Master-style first-person perspective viewpoints in the world.
 Each character is individually controllable and occupies their own square, unlike Dungeon Master, in which the entire party occupies the same square.
 Each character can be made to follow another character, simplifying large group movements when only one player is controlling the party.
 The gameplay was advanced for its time, allowing up to four players to play simultaneously, using mouse, keyboard or (modified) Sega Mega Drive joypad, with a parallel port adaptor allowing four joypads/joysticks to be used at once.

 The game area is in real 3D, and monster/enemy AI have free movement around each level environment.
 This is unlike other games of its time, in which enemies cannot pursue characters up stairs.
 An array of light and heavy weapons (including robot sentries), incendiary devices, mines and grenades can be used to take out the enemy (or friends) either on the same level as the player or below.

-Players have to manage their inventory, too, as the combined weight of the items in a character's inventory is limited by his/her/its carrying capacity.
-If this limit is exceeded the message "Too heavy!" will be displayed on the character's viewpoint and he/she/it may not add anything more to the inventory until enough items have been discarded or consumed to bring the total weight below his/her/its carrying capacity again.
+Players have to manage their inventory, too, as the combined weight of the items in a character's inventory is limited by their carrying capacity.
+If this limit is exceeded the message "Too heavy!" will be displayed on the character's viewpoint and they may not add anything more to the inventory until enough items have been discarded or consumed to bring the total weight below their carrying capacity again.
 There are no other penalties on movement or actions for carrying too heavy a load.

 Different characters have different carrying capacities.
 E.g. a heavy combat droid can lug around more weight than a human female.

 Also included are devices called "Psionic Amps" that can be used to create strange effects on the player or on the world around them — e.g. one type of Psionic Amp can be used underwater to create an area of air so human characters can breathe.

 Underwater areas affect gameplay in two major ways: human characters will drown if they stay under for too long while weapons and equipment will take damage at varying rates until they are destroyed outright.
 Energy weapons are particularly susceptible to water damage and most types will be destroyed in mere seconds unless protected by a suitable psionic amp which must be activated before entering the water.
 Neither robotic nor human characters can swim, but are relegated to walking around on the bottom in the same manner as on land.